marqs85/snes_dejitter/README.md

 * Yes, but in very minimal way - in 1 hour of gameplay a de-jittered system falls less than 2 frames behind a vanilla system.

 ### Is it possible to disable de-jitter functionality after installation?
 * When the board is installed so that MCLK_EXT_i and CLK_SEL_i are not used, a simple bypass can be added without firmware modifications.
-To do that, connect MCLK_EXT_i to CPLD pin 37 (MCLK_XTAL_i) and add a ON-OFF switch that connects MCLK_SEL_i to 5V.
+To do that, connect MCLK_EXT_i to CPLD pin 34 (MCLK_XTAL_o) and add a ON-OFF switch that connects MCLK_SEL_i to 5V.